 Once the acute phase is over, and the person has been stabilized, he or she enters the rehabilitation stage of treatment.
 Treatment during this phase has the goal of returning as much function as possible to the person.
 Because all spinal cord injuries are different, a unique plan designed to help the person function and succeed in everyday life is created.
 The program often includes:

 - Helping the person understand his or her injuries

 - Helping the person understand the details regarding his or her care

-- Helping the person become as independent as possible in everyday activities such as bathing, eating, dressing, grooming, and wheelchair use
+- Assisting the person to become as independent as possible in everyday activities such as bathing, eating, dressing, grooming, and wheelchair use

-- Helping the person learn to accept a new lifestyle, especially pertaining to sexual, recreational, and housing options
+- Helping the person learn to accept a new lifestyle, especially about sexual, recreational, and housing options

 - Helping the person learn how to instruct caregivers in how to assist them

 - In most cases, rehabilitation occurs at an approved and accredited spinal cord injury treatment center.

 - $27 million settlement in matter involving the close head injury of a two-week-old child.
 Read about this case as reported by the Waco Tribune Herald, KCEN-TV, Meat & Poultry Magazine and Topverdict.com.